openstack/nova/api-guide/source/down_cells.rst

   - tenant_id: The tenant_id to which the server belongs to.
   - created: The time of server creation.
   - links: Links to the servers in question.
+  - security_groups: One or more security groups.
+(Optional)

   A sample response for a GET /servers/details request that includes one result each from an unreachable and a healthy part of the